ClaireGuerin/github-introduction/README.md

 ## Description
 *In this section, give details on what your code / program does, what you and other people can use it for, maybe some references or links.*

-Congratulations! :clap: You are now a GitHub user and know how to use version control for your code!
+Congratulations! :clap: You are now a GitHub :octocat: user and know how to use version control for your code!
 This repository was created as part of an introductory course to git and GitHub.
 It contains:
 - the current README as an example of what kind of information to put in a README
 - a LICENSE